 Raw Materials For Jewelry Making

-For this project, I decided to use natural Pyrite crystals and freshwater pearls.
+For this project, I decided to use natural Pyrite crystals and white freshwater pearls.

 Pyrite crystals symbolize wealth and good luck.
 Their energetic healing properties help to protect your environment from negative energy, leaving your space free of bad vibes.
 Who doesn’t want more of that?

 According to history and myths, freshwater pearls are symbolic of wisdom gained through experience.
 These beautiful beads are believed to provide protection, good luck and wealth to the wearer.
-Pearls also have well-known calming effects and have a way of bringing balance to your karma.
+The white pearl also has well-known calming effects and have a way of bringing balance to your karma.
+Gemstone jewelry always is more intentional and fun!

 By creating your own jewelry, it’s fun to set an intention (or goal) that you are working towards, and create pieces that symbolize and reflect that back to you on a daily basis.
 Plus, the two stones look absolutely stunning together.